 The Company's U.S. domiciled insurance companies are subject to risk-based capital standards and other minimum and capital and surplus requirements.
 The Company's U.S. domiciled insurance companies prepare statutory financial statements in accordance with accounting practices prescribed or permitted by the National Association of Insurance Commissioners ("NAIC") and their respective insurance departments.
 Prescribed statutory accounting practices are set forth in the NAIC Accounting Practices and Procedures Manual.
 The Company has no permitted accounting practices on a statutory basis.
 OA Indemnity is subject to NAIC risk based capital standards and other minimum capital and surplus requirements, including the laws of Kentucky.
 Kentucky laws provide that without prior approval of its domiciliary commissioner, dividends to shareholders may not be paid except out of the part of surplus funds which is derived from realized net profits.
 Surplus funds for the purposes of this calculation are defined as the excess of assets over liabilities, including capital stock as a liability.
 There are no other restrictions placed on the portion of OA Indemnity's profits that may be paid as ordinary dividends to its shareholder.
-As of December 31, 2020, OA Indemnity had statutory capital and surplus of \$11.8 million, which was in excess of any risk-based capital levels that would require corrective actions.
+As of December 31, 2021, OA Indemnity had statutory capital and surplus of \$10.9 million, which was in excess of any risk-based capital levels that would equire corrective actions.
 As a Texas county mutual, OACM is not subject to NAIC risk based capital provisions.
-The minimum required capital and surplus of December 31, 2020.
+The minimum required capital and surplus of OACM is \$5 million as provided by Texas insurance law, which is the amount of capital and surplus of the entity as of December 31, 2021.

-24. STATUTORY REQUIREMENTS (cont'd)
+22. STATUTORY REQUIREMENTS (cont'd)

-The Company's Barbados domiciled insurance companies are required to maintain a minimum level of solvency under the Barbados Exempt Insurance Act 1983 (the "Exempt Insurance Act").
+As a Class 1 insurance Company under the Insurance Act as amended in 2018, the Company's Barbados domiciled insurance companies are required to maintain a minimum level of solvency under the Barbados Exempt Insurance Act 1983 (the "Exempt Insurance Act").
 For the purpose of compliance with the solvency criteria under the Exempt Insurance Act, assets and liabilities are calculated in accordance with US GAAP.
 The Barbados domiciled insurance companies also must comply with the provisions of the Barbados Companies Act regulating the payment of dividends and making of distributions from contributed surplus.
 A company is prohibited from declaring or paying a dividend, if there are reasonable grounds for believing that: (a) the company is, or would after the payment be, unable to pay its liabilities as they become due or (b) the realizable value of the Company's assets would thereby be less than the aggregate of its liabilities and stated capital.
-The excess of AORE's assets over the aggregate of its liabilities at December 31, 2020 was \$4.2 million.
-The minimum required solvency margin for AORE was \$0.6 million at December 31, 2020.
-The excess of the ORE's assets over the aggregate of its liabilities was \$3.4 million.
+The excess of AORE's assets over the aggregate of its liabilities at December 31, 2021 was \$2.9 million.
+The minimum required solvency margin for AORE was \$2.0 million at December 31, 2021.
+The excess of the ORE's assets over the aggregate of its liabilities was \$1.6 million.
 The minimum required solvency margin for those entities was \$125 thousand.